omni-viral/omni-viral.github.io/content/posts/memory.md

 Rust folks who use [gfx-hal] can try [gfx-memory].
 For [ash] users and those who like new shiny stuff [Rendy]'s memory manager could be of interest.

+# What's left out of scope

+* Multi-device
+  Memory allocation for multiple physical devices is not a topic for first post :)

+* Sparse resources
+  require sophisticated memory binding while this topic is more about allocation.

+* Synchronization
+  requires setting up correct memory dependency.
+  Will be further explained in post about synchronization.

 [Vulkan]: https://www.khronos.org/vulkan/
 [Vulkan API]: https://www.khronos.org/registry/[vulkan]/specs/1.1-extensions/html/vkspec.html